-As part of outreach efforts, groups of invited residents and business owners/employees were shown photos of urban parks/plazas from twenty-eight different communities and asked to indicate their preferences based simply on each photo (see Appendix G).
+As part of outreach efforts, a sub-group of the Task Force invited residents and business owners/employees to view photos of urban parks/plazas from twenty-eight different communities and asked to indicate their preferences based simply on each photo (see Appendix E).
 Nine of the twenty-eight photos received the highest evaluations.
 Although there was considerable variance in the responses, participants in the survey responded positively to images with the following characteristics: